 In North China, people eat cool foods like date cakes and pastries prepared before the Qingming Festival.

 Origin – When did the Qingming Festival begin?

 Originating in the Zhou Dynasty, Qingming Festival has a history of over 2,500 years.
 At the very beginning, it was just a vital solar term.
 While another important festival, the Cold Food Festival, a day for sweeping tombs and eating cold food to worship ancestors, was very close to the Qingming Festival.
-As time passed by, the two festival gradually became into one.
+As time passed by, the two festivals gradually became one.

-There is a legend about the Qingming Festival and Cold Food Festival, which tells a sad story of Jie Zitui, a devoted official who cut a piece of flesh off from his leg to save his hungry lord, prince Chong’er.
+There is a legend about the Qingming Festival and Cold Food Festival, which tells the sad story of Jie Zitui, a devoted official who cut a piece of flesh off from his leg to save his hungry lord, prince Chong’er.